Godley/lanyon/_posts/2017-11-17-piwars-a-mentors-prologue.md

 This blogpost is essentially tips for mentoring I've picked up mostly from talking to her and thinking about our progress so far.

 ## Gauge your starting point
-The first thing I did in this process was have a Skype call, since we don't live in the same cities.
+We started off by having a Skype call, since we don't live in the same cities.
 I came up with this list of questions for us to talk about, since I've met Amy a few times, but didn't know for sure where she was at or what she wanted to do:
 ```
 1. What’s your favourite thing about programming?
 1. What do you think’s hardest about programming?